null-Exception1/pacman/README.md

 ```

 After recieving this, the functions need to return a list with 2 items.
 This list indicates a direction in either of the 4 directions - up, down, left or right.
-These are represented by [x,y] -
+These are represented by [x,y] - <br /><br />

-[-1,0] - go left
+[-1,0] - go left <br />
-[1,0] - go right
+[1,0] - go right <br />
-[0,-1] - go up
+[0,-1] - go up <br />
-[0,1] - go down
+[0,1] - go down <br />

-The ghost AIs and the pacman AIs are to be built only in the ghosts.py and pacman.py script respectively.
+The ghost AIs and the pacman AIs are to be built only in the ghosts.py and pacman.py script respectively. <br />

-The grid is updated only once a second, each ghost and pacman can move only one step within the update.
+The grid is updated only once a second, each ghost and pacman can move only one step within the update. <br />

 # Grid